NCI-RBL/4SUseq/README.md

 # 4SUseq
 Analysis of 4SU(4-thiouridine) labeled (and unlabeled) total RNA samples.
-This pipeline is designed specifically for analysis of samples generated under project **RBL-4**
+This snakemake workflow is designed specifically for analysis of samples generated under project **RBL-4**

 ## RBL-4
 ### Description: